Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 ## Overview

-This sample demonstrates a React SPA calling a Node.js Web API that is secured using Azure AD.
+This sample demonstrates a React SPA calling a Node.js web API that is secured using Azure AD B2C.

 ## Scenario

-1. The client React SPA uses **MSAL React** to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client React SPA uses the Microsoft Authentication Library (MSAL) to sign-in and obtain a JWT access token from **Azure AD B2C**.
-2. The access token is used as a bearer token to authorize the user to call the Node.js web API protected by **Azure AD**.
+2. The access token is used as a bearer token to authorize the user to call the Node.js web API protected **Azure AD B2C**.

 ![Overview](./ReadmeFiles/topology.png)